tiayyba/CYT180_Lab6/index.md

 ```
 ### 3. Install PySpark

-We will install **findspark** so Python can initialize Spark correctly.
+We install **findspark** so Python can locate the Spark installation defined by SPARK_HOME.

 ```python
 # Install PySpark and findspark (version pinned for compatibility)